SeanAbstract/gatsby-starter-netlify-cms/src/pages/how-it-works/index.md

       All options differ in exchange rate and transfer fee charged by banks.
-We recommend that clients do online banking transfers as there are no overseas wire fees and transactions normally take only one day to complete.
-Withdrawing funds is just as easy as making a deposit.
+We recommend that clients TRANSFER WITH online banking as there are no overseas wire fees and transactions normally take only one day to complete.
+WITHDRAWING FUNDS IS THE SAME EASY PROCESS AS A DEPOSIT.
     image: /img/how-it-works-2.png
     title: Deposit and withdraw
   - body: >-